 In the last 50 years, gestational surrogacy has emerged as a good solution for many types of people looking to build their families, including people with infertility challenges, same-sex couples, and single parents by choice.
 In the US today, building your family through surrogacy involves working with a gestational carrier and utilizing IVF.
 This article provides an overview of the IVF + Surrogacy (Gestational Carrier) process.

 What Is a Traditional Surrogate?

-A traditional surrogate carries a baby for another individual or couple and is also the egg provider for the pregnancy and genetically related to the baby.
+A carries a baby for another individual or couple and is also the egg provider for the pregnancy and genetically related to the baby.
 A traditional surrogate typically becomes pregnant via intrauterine insemination (IUI) with sperm from the intended parent or a sperm donor.

 Due to legal and emotional implications, traditional surrogacy is far less common than gestational surrogacy.

 A is a person with a uterus who uses IVF to carry a baby that is unrelated to them genetically.